Skill (Agent Skills)

 max_files(default 100),max_file_bytes(default 4 MiB/file),max_total_bytes(default 64 MiB)

-timeout(optional seconds)save_as_artifacts(optional, legacy path): persist files collected viaoutput_filesand returnartifact_filesin the resultomit_inline_content(optional): withsave_as_artifacts, omitoutput_files[*].contentand return metadata onlyartifact_prefix(optional): prefix for the legacy artifact path
+timeout(optional seconds)save_as_artifacts(optional, legacy path): persist files collected viaoutput_filesand returnartifact_filesin the resultomit_inline_content(optional): withsave_as_artifacts, omitoutput_files[*].contentand return metadata onlyartifact_prefix(optional): prefix for the legacy artifact path- If the Artifact service is not configured,

 Output: